keemarice/PowerOutages/README.md

 - Linear Regression struck the right balance by explaining the variance in the data without unnecessary complexity.
 It is difficult to predict outage duration, thus, a general model such as linear regression worked well.

 ### Conclusion
-The Final Model improved performance over the Baseline by leveraging domain-relevant features, interaction terms, and a simple yet effective linear approach that aligned well with the data's underlying tendancies.
-For future work, it would be interesting ti see how this model would perform on a dataset with more datapoints for longer outages.
+The Final Model improved performance over the Baseline by leveraging domain-relevant features, interaction terms, and a simple yet effective linear approach that aligned well with the data's underlying tendencies.
+For future work, it would be interesting to see how this model would perform on a dataset with more data points for longer outages.
 In that case, ridge regression (with a slightly higher RMSE for this dataset) might perform better.

 <iframe
   src="assets/multLinReg.html"